ramindehghanpoor/CLI/README.md

 * `-n11`

     The file name of a new latent space.
-Provide a new protein family latent space ~to compare it with one of the existing protein families or with the second new latent space~.
-The file should contain 30 floats, each float in a separate line. ~If only one of the nl1 and nl2 provided,~ the closest protein family to this new latent space will be shown.
+Provide a new protein family latent space.
+The closest protein family to this new latent space will be shown.

 * `-ns`